An Assessment of the Overlooked Dangers of Template Engines: Template Engines And Server-Side Template Injection

 \section{Template Engines And Server-Side Template Injection}

-This section details how template engines work, how SSTI arises, and its potential consequences.
-For this reason, we will show some practical code examples using \texttt{Jinja2}~\cite{jinja2docs}, a popular Python engine.
-The section will be divided into three parts.
-In the first part (Section~\ref{sec:overview}), we comprehensively overview how template engines work.
-In the second part (Section~\ref{sec:whyRCE}), we explore the possible reasons why RCE happens in template engines.
-Finally, in the third part (Section~\ref{sec:rceExample}), we show an example of how SSTI can be exploited to achieve RCE.
+This section explains how template engines work, how SSTI arises, and why RCE is a common consequence.
+To this end, we will show practical code examples using \texttt{Jinja2}~\cite{jinja2docs} as a template engine, since it is one of the most popular.
+The section will be divided into five parts.
+In the first part (Section~\ref{sec:teAndSSTI:overview}), we comprehensively overview how template engines work.
+In the second part (Section~\ref{sec:teAndSSTI:whyRCE}), we explore the possible reasons why RCE happens in template engines.
+In the third part (Section~\ref{sec:teAndSSTI:rceExample}), we show an example of how SSTI can be exploited to achieve RCE.
+In the fourth part (Section~\ref{sec:teAndSSTI:SSTItypes}), we present the potential types of SSTI that can arise in web applications.
+Finally, in the fifth part (Section~\ref{sec:teAndSSTI:ThreatModel}), we provide a threat model showcasing the exploitation of an SSTI vulnerability.